 SMB owners are often forced into playing catch-up when they come to the realization that online consumer opinion is not a one-way street.
 The voice of the customer deserves attention and engagement, for in it we find significant potential for the failure or success of many business organizations.

 So what’s a business owner to do when he discovers that proper review management is way overdue?

 Prioritize review sites and perform online reputation management

 Depending on the nature of your business, efforts should be allocated to the sites that matter most for your particular segment.
-For all businesses, perhaps the most important listing – and the one that is most likely to drive web presence and traffic – is Google+.
-This lists your business on Google+ Local and Google Maps.
+For all businesses, perhaps the most important listing – and the one that is most likely to drive web presence and traffic – is Google My Business.
+This lists your business on Google’s local search results and Google Maps.

 By setting up a Google+ Business account (you can get your page here), the chances of consumers finding your location are greatly amplified.
 Furthermore, customers are given the option to review you, which results in listings that display a score that is conveyed visually via stars.
 Since 97 percent of potential customers search online, special effort and intentionality should be placed on Google+ for Business.

 Second in priority is conducting a scrape to identify if reviews already exist in other websites.
 We recommend using the ReviewTrackers software for this.
 Once websites with reviews have been identified, proceed to enhance or activate your business profile and engage with posted reviews as soon as possible.

 Finally, make it a point to list your business on sites that are highly relevant to your business.
 For example, if you are a restaurant make sure your Yelp, TripAdvisor, Urbanspoon and OpenTable profiles are properly displayed and contain the most updated information about your business.

 The main goal in establishing a review strategy is twofold.
 Primarily, the goal is to generate new leads for the business, and secondarily, it is to develop a brand in a way that conveys quality and trustworthiness.